Kandi Burruss Rocks Hot Bikini Body Thanks To Diet And Exercise

 “I give up my things that I really love, so sweets, desserts,” Kandi told Bravo.
 “No sodas, no juice, no anything but water.
 So I think the combination of doing that as well as breastfeeding, I think that’s why I lost so much.”

-Kandi is not a workout fanatic, but makes an effort to exercise regularly to stay toned.
+Kandi is not an exercise fanatic but makes an effort to work out regularly with light weights to stay toned.

 Another Real Housewives of Atlanta star who credits diet and exercise for her age-defying bikini body is NeNe Leakes, as the Inquisitr has reported.